Di-Strix/quizee-cloud-functions-interfaces/README.md

-# Quizee types
+# Quizee Cloud Functions Interfaces
-## Types definition for the Quizee project
+## Set of interfaces for interacting with quizee cloud functions